Belief overview

 Neutral

-What it is: Classical Lutheranism maintains that fallen human condition cannot, by itself, produce salvation or cooperate autonomously with it as the foundation of divine favor.
+What it is: Classical Lutheranism maintains that the fallen human condition cannot, by itself, produce salvation or autonomously cooperate with it as the foundation of divine favor.

-How the religion understands it: Faith and new life depend on the gracious action of God.
-The theme is linked to Lutheran criticism of religious self-confidence and to the affirmation of the primacy of grace.
+How the religion understands: Faith and new life depend on the gracious action of God.
+The theme connects with the Lutheran critique of religious self-confidence and the affirmation of the primacy of grace.

-Context: This language appears strongly in historical controversies about freedom, merit, and conversion.
+Context: This language appears forcefully in historical controversies about freedom, merit, and conversion.

 Supportive